blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 A detector has three methods:

 1. The applicable method determines whether the detector applies to the current directory, based on files that it finds in the directory.
 For example, if a Gradle detector would look for a build.gradle file.
 1. The extractable method determines whether other prerequisites are met.
-For example, a detector that runs a package manager executable would check to see if that execuable is available.
+For example, a detector that runs a package manager executable would check to see if that executable is available.
 1. The extract method discovers dependencies and returns a graph.
 In a few cases extraction is performed with the help of a separate [solution_name] component called an inspector.

 ## Detector accuracy